 Best Value: Mr. Coffee Programmable Black Coffee Maker

-When it comes to getting the most bang for your buck, consider this stainless steel coffee maker from Mr. Coffee.
-For just $35, you can enjoy homemade coffee every day with this 12-cup programmable machine that will look sleek and stylish sitting on your counter.
-It comes with a lift and clean filter basket for easy cleaning and has a two-hour auto shut-off feature, so you never have to worry about forgetting to turn off the device before heading out the door.
-Plus, it comes with a fun, savvy feature that keeps tabs on how fresh the coffee is from the time it was brewed.
+When it comes to getting the most bang for your buck, consider this coffee maker from Mr. Coffee.
+For just $27, you can enjoy homemade coffee every day with this 12-cup programmable machine that will look sleek and stylish sitting on your counter.
+It comes with a dishwasher-safe glass carafe for easy cleaning and has a two-hour auto shut-off feature, so you never have to worry about forgetting to turn off the device before heading out the door.
+Plus, it comes with a pause feature that lets you pour a cup while the rest of the batch is still brewing.
 According to reviewers, this option is a great deal for a high-quality brand.

-Best for Drip Coffee: Hamilton Beach 2-Way Brewer Coffee Maker
+Best Dual Option: Hamilton Beach 2-Way Brewer Coffee Maker

 For those who like to grind their own coffee grounds before brewing up a pot at home, this is the best coffee maker for the job.
 Its unique design combines a coffee grinder with the brew filter basket for a seriously fresh cup of joe, complete with a bold flavor and strong aroma.
 However, if you happen to have ground beans on hand, you can also opt to set the appliance to a normal brewing setting and eliminate the grinder step.
-It’s completely programmable for added convenience—so you can set the auto-brew feature on the machine at night and wake up to the perfect cup of coffee first thing in the morning.
-What better motivation to get out of bed than smelling fresh coffee grounds brewing in the kitchen?
+You can easily disassemble the machine to wash individual parts in the dishwasher.
+One Amazon shopper calls it “simply the best.”
+Need we say more?

 Best for Coffee Pods: Keurig K-Classic Coffee Maker

-Best French Press: Bodum Chambord French Press Coffee Maker
+Best Small Option: Bodum Chambord French Press Coffee Maker

 If you haven't yet tasted coffee brewed to perfection in a French press, now's the time to give it a try.
 This simple, small coffee maker is an eco-friendly way to make coffee at home without wasteful paper filters.
 It features a glass beaker, a stainless steel mesh filter, and plunger for bold flavor.
 Perhaps the best part about this cheap coffee maker?
 All three parts are dishwasher-safe (just be sure to hand wash the lid and frame separately to keep them looking their best).
 It even comes in a variety of sizes and styles so you can purchase the one that best suits your needs—whether you're looking for a tiny, single-serve 12-ounce carafe in a sleek chrome frame or a moderately sized 34-ounce option with copper details.
 "This is my first French press, and it works great!
 The coffee tastes amazing, and it's easy to use and clean, without creating the inordinate amount of waste that single-serve machines do," according to one Amazon customer.

-Best Espresso Machine: De’Longhi 15 Bar Pump Espresso and Cappuccino Maker
+Best Splurge: De'Longhi 15 Bar Pump Espresso and Cappuccino Maker

 If you want to truly mimic the artisanal drinks you can purchase at a coffee shop, you’ll need to invest in an espresso machine.
-While some are quite expensive, this moderately-priced option from De’Longhi allows you to make strong espresso shots to drink on their own, or mix with milk for homemade lattes.
+While it’s a bit of a splurge, this moderately-priced option from De’Longhi allows you to make strong espresso shots to drink on their own, or mix with milk for homemade lattes.
 There’s even a swivel jet frother so you can make a foamy cappuccino to your liking.
 While this espresso machine is a bit pricier than other, more basic options, it’s well worth the money if you’re a latte drinker and simply can’t live without these signature creations.
 It also makes more complicated drinks surprisingly easy to master.
 With two thermostats that allow you to control both water and steam pressure, you can use fresh ground coffee or even quick pods for any drink you’re preparing.
 “I make iced lattes every morning on this device and it saves me $4 per day,” an Amazon shopper noted.